smarc-project/rosinstall/README.md

 When complete, any of the [released SMARC packages](https://github.com/smarc-project/rosinstall/blob/master/rosdep/melodic/smarc.yaml) can be installed via `apt`.
 For example, to install stonefish, type `sudo apt install ros-melodic-sam-stonefish-sim`.
+Running these nodes does not require sourcing any workspace.

 ### Package status